After the Rain (TV special)

-After the Rain is a Christmas benefit concert television special by Filipina recording artist Regine Velasquez.
+After the Rain: A Hopeful Christmas is a Christmas benefit concert television special by Filipino recording artist Regine Velasquez.
 It originally aired on December 13, 2009, in the Philippines on GMA Network.
 The charity event was organized by the GMA Kapuso Foundation to raise money, relief, and awareness in response to the loss of life and human suffering that resulted from Typhoon Ketsana (Ondoy).
 It was directed by Louie Ignacio and executive-produced by Wilma V. Galvante and Joseph Paolo Luciano.
 The special was performed to a live audience of more than 800 typhoon victims, who were also among the aid recipients.

 The program was interspersed with various interviews that showcased stories of grief, heroism, and overcoming adversities following the natural disaster.
 These were accompanied by tribute numbers, which included popular holiday standards.
 After the Rain featured performances by guest musicians, including Pops Fernandez, Kuh Ledesma, Jaya, Kyla, Jay R, and La Diva.
 Various celebrities also appeared and made commentaries in the special.

 Background

 In September 2009, Typhoon Ketsana (Ondoy) became the most devastating tropical cyclone to hit Manila.
 During the 2009 Pacific typhoon season, a state of calamity was declared by then-President Gloria Macapagal Arroyo, encompassing most of Luzon.
-Ondoy caused widespread flash flooding and power interruptions in the cities and nearby provinces.
+Ondoy caused widespread flash flooding and power interruptions in the nearby cities and provinces.
 It resulted in 464 fatalities and caused infrastructure and agriculture damage estimated at ₱11 billion.
-Approximately 70,124 people were displaced and sheltered in 244 evacuation centers.
+Approximately 244 evacuation centers sheltered 70,124 people who had become displaced.

 Initial plans for a Christmas benefit concert television special were announced by GMA Network on November 10, 2009, two months in the aftermath of Ondoy.
-Entitled After the Rain, the two-hour musical documentary featured Regine Velasquez and was described as an "homage to the Filipino spirit that has remained resilient despite the seemingly unending odds".
-It featured performances to a live audience of more than 800 typhoon victims, and is spliced with a series of interviews that showcased grief, heroism, and overcoming adversities after the typhoon struck.
-The singer collaborated with various musicians and special guests for the special, which aired on December 13, 2009.
-During a press conference for the program, Velasquez commented.
+Entitled After the Rain: A Hopeful Christmas, the two-hour musical documentary featured Regine Velasquez and aired on December 13, 2009; it was described as an "homage to the Filipino spirit that has remained resilient despite the seemingly unending odds".
+It featured performances to a live audience of more than 800 typhoon victims, who were treated to a dinner party before the event and later received aid packages.
+After the Rain was spliced with a series of interviews that showcased grief, heroism, and overcoming adversities after the typhoon struck.
+The singer collaborated with various musicians and special guests for the special.
+During a press conference for the program, Velasquez commented:

-GMA and its social programs and outreach division, the GMA Kapuso Foundation, organized the production.
+GMA and its social program and outreach division, the GMA Kapuso Foundation, organized the production.
 Joseph Paolo Luciano served as executive producer, while Louie Ignacio directed it.
 Darling de Jesus was the supervising producer, with Paul Chia and MeAnn Regala as associate producers.
 Juel Balbon was in charge of floor production and Grace Toralde as head editor.
 Bang Arespacochaga was the program manager and Wilma V. Galvante was in charge of the executive production.
 Raul Mitra was chosen as the musical director.
 Guest performers included Pops Fernandez, Kuh Ledesma, Jaya, Kyla, Jay R, and La Diva.
 Various actors and other celebrities made commentaries, such as Dingdong Dantes, Richard Gutierrez, Marian Rivera, Mel Tiangco, and Mike Enriquez.